marcelbernic/antaeus/README.md

 ### The process
 1. Get familiar with Kotlin and his developing ecosystem
-2. Understand well the requirements, explore the project and made a couple of requests to the existing resources
+2. Understand well the requirements, explore the project and make a couple of requests to the existing resources
 3. Think about the design of the solution
-  - The system should be: performant, reliable, should handle transparently the different error types, the operations are idempotent ideally
+  - The system should be: performant, reliable, should handle transparently the different error types, the operations should be idempotent (ideally)
   - All the events should be registered (for traceability and reporting)
-4. Code a very basic solution (just to have a working solution)
+4. Code a very basic solution (just to have a working application)
 5. Learn about the coroutines (I want to make the app fast, process invoices in parallel)
-6. Find a reasonable library for dependency injection
+6. Find a reasonable library for dependency injection in Kotlin
 7. Find a reasonable library for the scheduler (I don't want to reinvent the wheel)
 8. Implement dependency injection (Dagger2)
 9. Implement the scheduler (In-App)
-10. Designing a pipeline that process invoices in parallel (channels, agents, commands) using coroutines
+10. Designing a pipeline that process invoices in parallel (channels, agents, commands) using kotlin coroutines
 11. Do some refactorings
 12. Implement an event service to keep track of all the events in the system (for traceability)
 13. Write some tests
 14. Refactor the code

 ### General principle
-For the scope of this exercices I wanted to create a system based on passing messages between components (I want a solution that is microservice fiendly).
+For the scope of this exercices I wanted to create a system based on passing messages between components (I want a solution that is microservice-fiendly).
 The idea is that the app is small and is focused on doing one thing well (UNIX like philosophy).
 I created a pipeline (using coroutines) that uses channels to pass messages (commands) between components and to distribute the main flow to different agents for parallel processing.
 The system should be scalable and it should be relatively easy to add new features, that's why I introduced a couple of abstractions.
 The pipeline can be used for other computations as we wrap the action in a command object.
-The pipeline expects a stream of commands and as long as these commands respect the contract (Interfaces: Command and CommandResult) the pipeline will work (I added an image at the root project for the general principle).
+The pipeline expects a stream of commands and as long as these commands respect the contract (Interfaces: Command and CommandResult) the pipeline will work (I added an image at the root of the project for the general principle).
 I want to be able to scale (horizontally) the application

 ### The scheduler